andersjanmyr/docker-lab/README.md

 Same as before, but no `--rm` to remove the container once you exit.

-Run some commands, create a couple of files, then exit.
+Run some commands, create a couple of files, then exit `exit`-command or `Ctrl-D`

 ```
 # List all containers, including stopped